I'm excited to announce today that Nuffsaid secured a $4.3M seed round.

 Finally, when you’ve narrowed the list down to three to five investors that you really want to work with, let those investors know that you’ve prioritized them.
 These investors get pitched like 30 times a week.
 They’re going to be willing to spend more time on companies put in the extra effort to show a real interest in working with them.

-Today we announced our $4.3M seed round, and we launched our first product, ‘nflow.
 I’m celebrating the hard work of my incredible co-founders and teammates, and the support of our early seed-stage investors.
 And, of course, I’m celebrating the individuals who have raised their hands as people who feel the pain of the problem we’re solving and who are willing to be early users, providing early feedback and joining us along for the ride.